In this article:

 Certain types of debt mean that your results will not be seen at the relevant examination board and you will not receive an award.
 If you have an outstanding debt to the university this could therefore mean that you may not be able to attend the ceremonies.

-If you wish to attend one of the ceremonies, our advice is that you clear any debt you have to the university no later than 10 days before your Examination Board.
+If you wish to attend one of the ceremonies, we advise that you clear any debt you have to the university no later than 10 days before your Examination Board.
 If you don’t clear your debt on time, we unfortunately cannot guarantee that you will be permitted to attend a ceremony, and your place may be cancelled.